GabrielaCA88/kraken_trading/README.md

 Last but not least, I use plotly to plot the information in the classical japanese candlesticks together with the vwap calculated with miner.py.

-Future project: include timezones, further clean the code and improve the UI.
+Future project: include timezones, further clean the code, integrate cryptopanic news and improve this documentation.